ChanSuri/GymGenius/device_connector/README.md

 - **MQTT Broker**: The broker can be configured by updating the `mqtt_broker` variable in the code.
 - **Resource Catalog URL**: The URL for the Resource Catalog can be updated by modifying the `RESOURCE_CATALOG_URL` variable.

-To change the port and host for the CherryPy server, modify these settings in the script:
-\```python
-cherrypy.config.update({'server.socket_port': 8082, 'server.socket_host': '0.0.0.0'})
-\```

 ## Shutdown and Cleanup
 To stop the service gracefully, press `Ctrl+C`.
 The signal handler will:
 - Stop the MQTT client loop cleanly.
 - Ensure all processes are properly terminated.

-## Contributing
-If you want to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
-Contributions are welcome!

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.